knutsoned/taiji/README.md

-# dao
+# taiji

-An application state manager.
+An application state manager for Rust.